-When, however, he had reached the very acmé of his classical enthusiasm, when men and manners, and events and deeds, all belonging to the most stirring times and brilliant æras of society, were occupying his thoughts and giving an heroical elevation to his principles, the moment arrived which was to carry him from studies thus congenial and bewitching.
+When, however, he had reached the very acmé of his classical enthusiasm, when men and manners, and events and deeds, all belonging to the most stirring times and brilliant eras of society, were occupying his thoughts and giving an heroical elevation to his principles, the moment arrived which was to carry him from studies thus congenial and bewitching.
 The rigid rules of college formalities cut him short in that golden career, from which "fate and metaphysical aid" were invoked to withdraw him.

 He was now obliged to pass, by a violent transition, from the harmonizing humanities, to a barbarous and sophistical philosophy.
-Quibbles and quiddities replaced the sublimity of Homer and the wit of Horace: Virgil retreated before Johannes Scotus; and Sallust and Cicero, having imprinted the graphic imagery of the "Catiline conspiracy" on a mind destined to reproduce it with new features of terror and danger, were banished to make way for the syllogisms of Chrysostom Javello, and the eternal commentaries of Dominick Soto on the text of the eternal Aristotle.
-Barbara and Baralipton were now thundered upon ears made up to the melody of Ovid and Sannazzaro: and the ticklish doubts of Averroes were offered to a mind whose own were already of a much more deep and perilous character.
-The transition from poetry to logic, from all that brightens the imagination to all that could cloud the intellect, was too violent to be effectual. throwing a cart-harness on the back of a war-horse while the trumpet sounded a charge.
+Quibbles and quiddities replaced the sublimity of Homer and the wit of Horace; Virgil retreated before Johannes Scotus; and Sallust and Cicero, having imprinted the graphic imagery of the "Catiline conspiracy" on a mind destined to reproduce it with new features of terror and danger, were banished to make way for the syllogisms of Chrysostom Javello, and the eternal commentaries of Dominick Soto on the text of the eternal Aristotle.
+Barbara and Baralipton were now thundered upon ears made up to the melody of Ovid and Sannazzaro; and the ticklish doubts of Averroes were offered to a mind whose own were already of a much more deep and perilous character.
+The transition from poetry to logic, from all that brightens the imagination to all that could cloud the intellect, was too violent to be effectual.
+It was throwing a cart-harness on the back of a war-horse while the trumpet sounded a charge.
 The ardent spirit and strong volition of the student resisted the tyranny of this absurd domination over mind and talent.
 "Giunse ai principj della logica ove fermossi."
 "Arrived at the first principles of logic, he stopped short," says one of his laconic biographers; and it appears that neither punishment nor reward could induce him to encumber his memory with the futilities which then served, with other causes, to retrograde illumination and obstruct the genuine sources of useful knowledge.

-• The opposite extremes of his versatility will be found in his "Regulus," and his "Banditti," his "Babilonia," and his "Incantation."
+\ The opposite extremes of his versatility will be found in his "Regulus," and his "Banditti," his "Babilonia," and his "Incantation."

 A more unlucky moment for an obstinate resistance to this long-venerated and long-established system could scarcely be chosen by the most daring innovator; for it was offered at that precise time when Italy (once the cradle\ of philosophy, as of all the sciences and all the arts) was the last asylum of that barbarous dialectic, which upheld and decorated all the theological and (in them included) all the political sophisms which enslaved mankind.
-The creeds of Aristotle and of the fourteenth century, whose work on the immortality of the soul drew down upon the book and its author the persecution of the Church:-and for Father Anselmo, a Piedmontese of the same epoch, in whose philosophy may be found the whole system of Kant,\ that high priest of metaphysical subtilty, whose unintelligible language has betrayed many of his would-be disciples, male and female, into an affected imitation, which has covered them with a "ridicule ineffaçable."-See Buhl's Histoire de la Philos.
+The creeds of Aristotle and of St. Athanasius were alike

+\ To Italy philosophy is indebted for Frà Tommaso of Naples, the Swift of his day (the thirteenth century), a high churchman in religion, but in politics a liberal; whose writings are said to have supplied questions which have filled the pages of divines even of the Reformed Church:-for Pietro Pomponazzo, the Locke of the fourteenth century, whose work on the immortality of the soul drew down upon the book and its author the persecution of the Church:-and for Father Anselmo, a Piedmontese of the same epoch, in whose philosophy may be found the whole system of Kant, that highpriest of metaphysical subtilty, whose unintelligible language has betrayed many of his would-be disciples, male and female, into an affected imitation, which has covered them with a "ridicule ineffaçable."-See Buhl's Histoire de la Philos.
 Moderne.

-• To Italy philosophy is indebted for Frà Tommaso of Naples, the Swift of his day (the thirteenth century), an high churchman in religion, but in politics a liberal; whose writings are said to have supplied questions which have filled the pages of divines even of the Reformed Church:-for Pietro Pomponazzo, the Locke